go-outside-labs/story-protocol-takehome/literature_review/README.md

     log_debug(f'db: {db}\n')

     ########################################################################
-    # 2. Create some random query valye for row and column
+    # 2. Create some random query value for row and column
     ########################################################################
     log_debug('Now, let\'s create a random query value for row and column. ' +
                                             'Say, row 10 and column 10.')